vernjan/ctf-writeups/write-ups/Hackvent2020/day11/README.md

 The file is, of course, protected by a password.
 Back to the musical sheet!

 I had a really hard time cracking it.
 After some hints, here is how you do it:
-Each note has the name (a, b, c, d, e, f, g) based on its position (I knew that) but also a number depending on the [octave](https://en.wikipedia.org/wiki/Octave)!
+Each note has a name (a, b, c, d, e, f, g) based on its vertical position (I knew that) but also a number depending on the [octave](https://en.wikipedia.org/wiki/Octave)!
 See the wiki for more details.

 ![](carol-solved.jpeg)